 After the visit, children should be asked about their visit in order to reassure the child and prepare better for the next visit.
 This can be accomplished by asking them what they found interesting, fun, scary, or uncomfortable.
 Any adult caregiver or clinician who has a relationship with the children and is comfortable doing so should engage in this discussion with them.

 When in-person visits are not possible, other kinds of contact between the terminally ill parent and their children should be encouraged.
 Examples include:

 ●Encouraging phone calls or video chats

 When death is imminent, last visits can be meaningful for children, especially older ones who have an understanding of the finality of death.
 If possible, older school-age and teenage children should be asked whether or not they want to be called to the bedside near the end of life or immediately after the death.
-Some children very much want to be included, while others may prefer to have memories of their parent in a healthier state, or feel afraid and uncomfortable about seeing their parent very ill and dying.
-Older children who opt to be at their parent's bedside may request private time with the dying parent, even if comatose, to say a last "I love you" or share an important private moment.
+Some children very much want to be included, while others may prefer to have memories of their parent in a healthier state or may feel afraid and uncomfortable about seeing their parent very ill and dying.
+Older children who opt to be at their parent’s bedside may request private time with the dying parent, even if comatose, to say a last “I love you” or share an important private moment.